sleepypioneer/CSS-portraits/pseudo_elements.md

 With CSS and one element, we are afforded three basic shape types.
 We can use width and height properties to create squares/rectangles, border-radius to create circles/ellipses, and border to create triangles/trapezoids.

-## css shapes

-There are others we can create with CSS, but most things can be simplified to some combination of these shapes.
-And these are the easiest to create and manipulate.

-## Multiples of the same shape
-With multiple box-shadows, we can create many versions of the same shape in varying size, color, and blur.
-Offsetting them on the x- and y-axes gives us almost endless multiples.

-multiple box-shadows

-`div {
-    box-shadow: 170px 0 10px yellow,
-                330px 0 0 -20px blue,
-                330px 5px 5px -20px black;
-}`

-We can even give our box-shadows box-shadows.
-Pay attention to the order they are declared.
-Again, It’s helpful to think of them as layers.

 ## Gradients

 Gradients can be used to add shading and depth by implying a light source.
 This makes the simple, flat shapes feel more realistic.